Home equity calculator

 Extra repayments

-Every additional dollar you repay reduces your loan balance and improves every future equity calculation.
-Switching to fortnightly repayments adds one full extra repayment per year.
+Every additional dollar reduces your loan balance.
+Switching from monthly to fortnightly repayments adds one full extra repayment per year without changing your budget.

 02